 Writing Contests FAQ

 - There is no payment in either cash or publication copies.
 Many legitimate publications can't afford to pay their contributors, but at the very least they should give you a free copy of the finished product.
-If your work is worth publishing, it's worth paying for.

 Detailed guidelines and entry forms for our awards are available on each award page, a list of which is here.
 If you have read the guidelines and still have a question, feel free to email: email@example.com.